AstromanGaming/Kingroon-KP3S-Marlin-Firmware/README.md

 Based on build 2.1.3-b2 (Marlin 2.1.3 beta 2) of 2025-01-16

-Note: This branch is W.I.P.
+Note: This branch is W.I.P. and no AmG's firmware build

 It's for Kingroon mainboard 1.3 with GD32F303 chip.